9:30AM - 1:30PM

 Over the duration of the Debating Hawks program, students will:

 Given the modular nature of the Debating Hawks program, there is no strict timetable that coaches are required to follow – however, more generally, students can expect to:

 Students will also be exposed to a number of activities to help them develop their confidence and impromptu speaking skills, whilst at the same time ensuring that they have an enjoyable experience at the program!

-Our classes vary in size every holiday depending on how many bookings we receive – however, the maximum size of our Debating Hawks class is 8 students with one coach, and 16 students with two coaches.
+Our classes vary in size every holiday depending on how many bookings we receive – however, the student to teacher ratio in our Debating Hawks class is 9 students per coach, with a maximum of 16 students in a class.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!

 After each Debating Hawks program (which can be repeated unlimited times), students will go home with:

 It’s a nice program and would recommend it to any parent who are looking to have their children spend quality time during the holidays.

 My daughter loved it and looking forward to the next one!